First NZ school building and te reo Māori lesson book

 Samuel Marsden (Chaplain of NSW since 1800) became the Pacific agent for London's Society for Missions in 1804

-Marsden resided at Parramatta in NSW & also owned several acres of land which he farmed with crops and animals
+Marsden resided at Parramatta in Sydney, NSW & also owned several acres of land which he farmed with crops and animals

 Marsden met Chief Te Pahi from Te Puna, Bay of Islands who was visiting NSW Governor Philip King in Nov 1805-March 1806